 Helensview Heights: We completed 5 homes at Helensview Heights this winter and will be dedicating one of the homes on March 10th.
 Progress continues on Lots 7, 8, and 9, which are almost completely framed.
 Those lots and our two homes sponsored by Walsh Construction are scheduled to be completed early summer 2018.

-Cully Commons: We are still in predevelopment at our Cully Commons site but we’re anticipating permit issuance by mid-March.
+Cully Place: We are still in predevelopment at our Cully Place site but we’re anticipating permit issuance by mid-March.
 We’ll begin excavation as soon as the permits are in hand and we should have the site ready for volunteers by this summer so get your hammers ready!

 As part of Habitat’s neighborhood revitalization efforts, we are partnering with Verde, the Columbia Watershed Slough Council, and Reynolds Learning Academy MYC to install six rain gardens in Cully.
 Those receiving rain gardens were selected from participants in Habitat’s home repair program.